ADL CLI

 # Protect directories

-Generated .adl-ignore files automatically protect skill implementation files and custom service files to prevent accidental overwriting.
+Generated .adl-ignore files automatically protect tool implementation files, skill playbooks, and custom service files to prevent accidental overwriting.

 AI Provider Configuration